I'm a provider

 The U.S. Food and Drug Administration (FDA) approved the Lifecor WCD ® 2000 system via premarket application approval in December 2001 for "adult patients who are at risk for cardiac arrest and are either not candidates for or refuse an implantable defibrillator."

-POLICYUse of wearable cardioverter-defibrillators for the prevention of sudden cardiac death is considered medically necessary as interim treatment for those who have all of the following:
+Use of wearable cardioverter-defibrillators for the prevention of sudden cardiac death is considered medically necessary as interim treatment for those who:

-Use of wearable cardioverter-defibrillators for the prevention of sudden cardiac death is considered investigational for all other indications, including use immediately following an acute myocardial infarction (i.e., less than 40 days).
+Use of wearable cardioverter-defibrillators for the prevention of sudden cardiac death is considered investigational for the following indications when they are the sole indication for a wearable cardioverter-defibrillator:

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.